-Use this tool to compute for a given distribution function, the density function, the cumulative distribution function, or the inverse cumulative distribution function.
+Use the probability calculator to compute for a given distribution function, the density function, the cumulative distribution function, or the inverse cumulative distribution function.
 Available in Excel with the XLSTAT software.

 What is a probability distribution?

-A large number of probability distributions have been developed to describe particular situations where randomness occurs.
+Many probability distributions have been developed to describe particular situations where randomness occurs.
 Randomness is a representation of ignorance or imperfect knowledge.
-When you roll a die, a perfect knowledge of the starting movement allow you knowing when, where, and in what position the die would stop.
+When you roll a dice, a perfect knowledge of the starting movement allows you to know when, where, and in what position the dice would stop.
 Nevertheless, it is so complex that it is preferable to estimate that each face has a certain probability of being the result of the throw and that the occurrence of an event is random.

 Two other functions are commonly used: